 - Stop drinking coffee for 30 days and pay attention to your body.
 Are you feeling withdrawal symptoms in the form of headaches?
 How did your feelings change after one or two weeks?

 - Caffeine-free coffee is not the solution.
 Pay attention to what is in the coffee – it's best to enjoy your coffee with little or no milk and little or no sugar…and that includes artificial sweeteners.
-In addition, avoid that beloved pastry or cake that you normally have with your coffee.
+In addition, avoid indulging in that beloved pastry or cake that you normally have with your coffee.

 Source: Dr. John MacDougall, Coffee, Pleisure and Pain, The MacDougall Newsletter, 2004; Dr. Michael Greger, Who should avoid coffee?, Vegsource.com; 19.10.2017; Dr. Petra Bracht, Kaffee: Wie gesund ist unser Kultgetränk wirklich? (in German), drpetrabracht.de; Dr. Dean Ornish, Reversing Heart Disease, Lüchow 2019